TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/IClean.md

 <br />

-We continue to list the system and find credentials to log into a database:
+We continue to list the system and find a file "app.py" with credentials to log into a database:

 <br />